enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 - [ ] Runs on arm64
 - [ ] Runs on Windows ARM64
 - [ ] Runs on Windows X64
+- [ ] Successful enrolment with general use key
+- [ ] Successful enrolment with ephemeral key
+- [ ] Responds to start, stop and run operations
+- [ ] Can successfully switch between profiles
+- [ ] Peer-to-peer connections are established
+- [ ] Relay connections are established
+- [ ] Policy changes are propagated to the system
+- [ ] DNS stub resolver works
+- [ ] System can be disabled and re-enabled
+- [ ] System can be revoked sucessfully
 - [ ] Enclave auth verb works as expected
 - [ ] Can be successfully upgraded from an earlier enrolled version
-- [ ] DNS stub resolver works

 ## MacOS

 - [ ] Pkg file is successfully installed
+- [ ] Successful enrolment with general use key
+- [ ] Successful enrolment with ephemeral key
+- [ ] Responds to start, stop and run operations
+- [ ] Can successfully switch between profiles
+- [ ] Peer-to-peer connections are established
+- [ ] Relay connections are established
+- [ ] Policy changes are propagated to the system
+- [ ] DNS stub resolver works
+- [ ] System can be disabled and re-enabled
+- [ ] System can be revoked sucessfully
 - [ ] Enclave auth verb works as expected
 - [ ] Can be successfully upgraded from an earlier enrolled version
-- [ ] DNS stub resolver works
 - [ ] Test Docker for Mac (Note: we don't presently test here, see also https://github.com/enclave-networks/docs/issues/183)

 ## Docker